ber532k/mkpdf/README.md

         * Latex-style comments starting with %
         * HTML-style comments (either single- or multi- line)
-    - A template may be specified in any comment containing template="FILE".
-This comment should not contain anything else.
     - YAML-style headers will be passed on to pandoc and thus used directly in creating the output.
     - The remaining lines will be interpreted as paths